-(2) a demand that the issuer not register transfer had previously been received; and
+(2) a demand that the issuer not register transfer had previously been received; and notification.
+A shorter period may be specified by the issuer if it is not manifestly unreasonable.

 (3) the issuer will withhold registration of transfer for a period of time stated in the notification in order to provide the person who initiated the demand an opportunity to obtain legal process or an indemnity bond.